fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ### POST "/v1/historic_dabs_summary"

 This route returns a list of submission summary objects corresponding to the filters provided.
+Note: the results will only include the submissions the user has access to based on their MAX permissions.

 #### Sample Request
 `/v1/historic_dabs_summary/`